ikle/srr/doc/proc-segment.md

 On success, returns the address of the requested segment.
 In case the new segment was merged with an existing one, the returned address may point to the middle of the merged segment.
+(In the case of using a segmented memory model, segments are not merged.)

 ### Remove a Memory Segment